LIASY032/TestAndTag/README.md

 ## Retrieve

-You may retrieve the code on Github.com at this [Repository](https://github.com/ikemous/full-stack-template)
+You may retrieve the code on Github.com at this [Repository](https://github.com/LIASY032/TestAndTag)

 ## Run

 Make sure you are in the right folder path when following these steps

 1. Before starting server make sure you start the mongodb server using the following command insed your gitbash

    > mongod

-2. After starting mongodb server you can start you'll want to open another bash window
-3. Install dependencies using the following command
+2. Install dependencies using the following command

    > cd client<br />
+   > npm install<br />

+   > cd server<br />

    > npm install

-4. Start the server using either of these commands
+3. Start the server using either of these commands

    > cd server<br />
    > npm start<br />